RiceNFields/ricenfields.github.io/_posts/2022-08-12-code-principles-data-and-transformation.md

 }
 ```

 Now the code is much more readable.
 It can be further improved by minimizing mutations and switching to structured types, which in-turn makes our code reusable in a way that wasn’t possible before.
-Also, I recommend using [lodash](https://lodash.com/) to compensate for lack of proper utilities in javascript.
+Also, I recommend using something like [lodash](https://lodash.com/) to compensate for lack of proper utilities in javascript.

 ```typescript
 /**